-The National Red Imported Fire Ant Eradication Program (the program) is implementing a comprehensive 10-year eradication plan to find, contain and destroy fire ants in South East Queensland.
+The National Red Imported Fire Ant Eradication Program (the program) has $411.4 million to spend over 10 years to find, contain and destroy fire ants in South East Queensland.

-A new independently-chaired Steering Committee for the National Red Imported Fire Ant Eradication Program (SEQ) has been established to provide clear guidance and support and ensure program transparency and accountability.
-This committee will monitor program progress against targets and milestones to ensure long-term eradication success.
+An independently-chaired Steering Committee has been established to provide clear guidance and support and ensure program transparency and accountability.
+The committee, made up of representatives from all jurisdictions, monitors program progress against targets and milestones to ensure long-term eradication success.

 - a significant increase in eradication activities

 - extended operational area

 - risk-based eradication planning approach through scientific analysis and modelling of infestation spread

 - coordinated and focused eradication activity in infested areas